finpol-yaoi/finpol-yaoi/README.md

 ★ all art on this profile is made by me

-★ huge finpol fan ( arguably #1 ) feel free to ask me about it ! idm explaining my AU or why i even ship it in the first place since its such a rarepair
+★ #1 finpol fan , feel free to ask me about it ! idm explaining my AU or why i even ship it in the first place since its such a rarepair

 ★ british + polish patriot ! 🇬🇧🇵🇱🫶🏽 raised in England